 This might be a wait-and-see approach, symptom management, medication or surgery.
 You may have a range of treatments available to you, depending on your situation.
 We provide as many options as possible to ensure you have the best outcome.

 Pelvic floor rehabilitation: Pelvic floor rehabilitation involves various forms of physical therapy and other services to treat conditions such as incontinence, overactive bladder, postpartum pain, pelvic organ prolapse and more.

 Gynecological cancer treatments: After a surgical procedure has removed as much of the cancer as possible, chemotherapy or radiation therapy may be used.

 Fertility treatments: Depending on the cause of infertility, you may have several options for assistance in getting pregnant.
 These options can range from medication to surgery.

-Dilation and curettage: Also called a D&C or sometimes D&E (dilation and evacuation), a dilation and curettage is a procedure in which the doctor dilates the cervix and scrapes out abnormal tissue from the lining of the uterus.
+Dilation and curettage: Also called a D&C or sometimes D&E (dilation and evacuation), a dilation and curettage is a procedure in which the provider dilates the cervix and removes abnormal tissue from the lining of the uterus.